0011010000110010/instant-exchange-conventor/README.md

 # Instant Exchange Conventor
-This mini program gives you a glimpse about instant currencies when you have turkish lira to invest in.
+This mini program gives you a glimpse about instant currencies when you have Turkish Lira to invest in.